 Let the simple flavors meld and infuse the quinoa for a few minutes before serving.

-Quinoa is high in protein, so this could make a light summertime dinner.
+Quinoa is quite high in protein, so this could make a light meal.

 - 1 cup quinoa